theianchia/ascenda-mobile-asg/README.md

 $ flutter pub get
 ```

-Run `open -a simulator`, launch the ios emulator
+Run `open -a simulator` to launch the ios emulator
 ```bash
 $ open -a simulator
 ```